-Solid Polycarbonate glazing sheets are manufactured with protective film on both sides, to ensure that they stay clean and scuff-free for installation.
+Solid Polycarbonate (and other plastic) glazing sheets are manufactured with protective film on both sides, to ensure that they stay clean and scuff-free for installation.
 When the protective film is peeled away, this generates static electricity, causing any dust present to be attracted to the pane, which can show up (especially in bright sunlight).
-The paradox of fitting a new sheet in your home and needing to clean it has prompted some customers to ask for advice.
+The paradox of fitting a new sheet in your home and needing to clean it straight away has prompted some customers to ask for advice.

 More information about Static and Cleaning is in this downloadable PDF